Beverley Martyn

-Beverley Martyn (born Beverley Kutner 24 March 1947) is an English singer, songwriter and guitarist.

-At various times, Martyn has worked with John Martyn, Levon Helm, Jimmy Page, Dave Pegg, Richard Thompson, John Renbourn, Ralph McTell, Davy Graham and Sandy Denny.
-She appeared in the photograph on the album sleeve of Bert Jansch's 1965 album, It Don't Bother Me, where she can be seen lounging in the background.
+Beverley Martyn (born Beverley Kutner 24 March 1947) is a British folk singer, songwriter and guitarist.
+At various times, she has worked with John Martyn, Levon Helm, Jimmy Page, Dave Pegg, Richard Thompson, John Renbourn, Ralph McTell, Davy Graham and Sandy Denny.

 Early life and career

 Martyn was born near Coventry, England.
 While still a student, she was picked to front The Levee Breakers, a jug band featuring Mac McGann and Johnny Joyce, who played the folk circuit in south east England.
+She appeared in the photograph on the album sleeve of Bert Jansch's 1965 album, It Don't Bother Me, where she can be seen lounging in the background.

 At the age of 16 she recorded her first single.
 "Babe I'm Leaving You", which was released on the Parlophone label in 1965.

 Martyn was then signed as a solo artist to the Deram Records label.
 In 1966 she released a single, "Happy New Year" (b-side "Where The Good Times Are"), written by Randy Newman, on which she was accompanied by Jimmy Page, John Paul Jones, Nicky Hopkins and Andy White.
 "Happy New Year" was chosen as the first single release on the brand new Deram label, distributed by Decca Records, in 1966, catalogue number DM 101.
 The second single was the Cat Stevens hit, "I Love My Dog" (DM 102).
 She also recorded a then unreleased single in the same year, "Picking Up The Sunshine" / "Gin House Blues".
 These last two tracks also featured John Renbourn and Mike Lease.
-The single was released in April 2017.
+The single was released only in April 2017.
 During that period she was taught the guitar by the folk guitarist Bert Jansch, who also encouraged her songwriting.
 Her follow-up single "Museum", written by Donovan and produced by Denny Cordell, was released in 1967.

 Closely involved with the folk scene at the time, she met Paul Simon who invited her to New York.
 On the Simon & Garfunkel album Bookends, she contributed to the track "Fakin' It", in the middle of which she is heard saying: "Good morning, Mr Leitch, have you had a busy day?"
 She later appeared at the Monterey Pop Festival on 16 June 1967, as did Simon & Garfunkel.

 With John Martyn

 In 1969, she met John Martyn, whom she later married.
 As a duo they issued two albums, Stormbringer! and The Road to Ruin both of which were released on Island Records.
 Following The Road to Ruin, Island persuaded John Martyn to resume his career as a solo artist, because they believed that there was more public interest in solo singer/songwriters.
-Although she was spending more time with her children, Martyn continued to contribute to her husband's solo projects until the breakdown of their marriage.
+Although she was spending more time with her children, Martyn continued to contribute to her husband's solo projects until the breakdown of their marriage, owing heavily to her husband's alcoholism and abuse.
 The couple divorced during the making of John Martyn's album Grace and Danger in 1980 and she retired from music for years.